ameliariely/blog/src/pages/2017-09-26-first-week/index.md

 path: "/rc-day-one/"
 ---

-Today is my second day at Recurse Center and it's been amazing!
+Today is my second day at the Recurse Center and it's been amazing!
 Here's a little look back at Day 1.

 Wow, the first day was so exciting and so exhausting.
 Unlike any other day at RC, the yesterday was packed with activities.
 We spent a lot of time meeting people, finding out what people were working on, and pairing on a sample project.
 There's a ton of great energy here, and a little of angst, which is just perfect.